ChasePoin/CS325_Project1/README.md

 6. Take the URLs you want to scrape and either make a new text file and order the URLs as you want (look at news_urls.txt for formatting) or just replace the URLs in news_urls.txt with the ones you want to scrape.

 7. Make sure your terminal in VSC is in the folder with your text file.
+Also make sure none of the files were split up; functions.py, interface.py, and the text file containing your URLs must be present in the same folder.

 8. Run interface.py.